Lyall/SMTVFix/README.md

 This list will contain bugs which may or may not be fixed.

 ### Ultrawide/Narrower Issues
-- Some HUD backgrounds do not span to fill the screen.
+- Map background does not span screen.
-- Some UI prompts display visual errors outside 16:9 boundaries.

 ## Screenshots
 | ![ezgif-6-44e78ab660](https://github.com/Lyall/SMTVFix/assets/695941/1db582c4-2fe6-4a6a-8c1d-a44f5c96252f) |